kristofa/kristofa.github.io/_posts/2024-06-01-basic-readonly-sharing-obsidian-notes.md

 rsync -r --delete /opt/recipes-sync/dirk/ ~/Library/Mobile\ Documents/iCloud~md~obsidian/Documents/notes/recepten_dirk/
 ```

-Saved the application somewhere in your home directory (I put it in `~/Applications`).
+Save the application somewhere in your home directory (I put it in `~/Applications`).

 [rsync](https://en.wikipedia.org/wiki/Rsync) is a command-line tool that comes pre-installed with macOS and which is used to synchronise files between two locations (source to destination).
 In this case the full content of a directory is synced.

-The `-r`option makes sure we synchronise all folders and files recursively.
+The `-r` option makes sure we synchronise all folders and files recursively.

 The `--delete` option makes sure that we delete files that exist in destination that do not exist in source anymore.

 Because the target directory is the iCloud Drive Obsidian vault directory, iCloud makes sure the files are copied to the cloud and synched to all devices.

-Next I make sure the application gets executed at login by adding the application to System Preferences -> Login Items
+Next I make sure the application gets executed at login by adding the application to Preferences -> User & Groups -> Login Items.

 I replicated this process for my parter's account but with different shells script content obviously.

 *Important prerequisite:* All files so also images that might be included in the notes need to be part of the directory or underlying directories that we sync.
-So make sure you configure Obsidian -> Preferences... -> Files and links -> "Default location for new attachments" to be either "in subfolder under current folder" or "Same folder as current file"
+So make sure you configure Obsidian -> Preferences... -> Files and links -> "Default location for new attachments" to be either "in subfolder under current folder" or "Same folder as current file".

 ## Conclusion, limitations and risks